Business routes of Interstate 25: Colorado Springs

-State Highway 25 Business (SH 25 Bus.) was a business loop of I-25 that served downtown Colorado Springs and Northeast Colorado Springs.
+Interstate 25 Business (I-25 Bus.), inventoried as State Highway 25 Business (SH 25 Bus.), was a business loop of I-25 that served downtown Colorado Springs and Northeast Colorado Springs.
 The route started at exit 140 on I-25 and ran along with Nevada Avenue.
 This route was also part of the CanAm Highway.
 It was a four-lane divided street that took a straight shot through downtown going north.
 The route terminated at exit 148 at I-25.
 In 2007, actions were taken to decommission the route, along with SH 38 and portions of SH 83, in an effort to add the alignment of SH 21 (Powers Boulevard).